Amputation from workplace accident puts life on hold

 The long road to recovery

 If your limb was badly damaged in the accident, your doctors probably debated the chances of saving it through reconstructive surgery.
 However, your accident may have damaged blood vessels, nerves and tendons, or the machinery involved in the accident may have severed the limb at the site.
 If either of these conditions exists, amputation was likely the safest route to prevent infection.
-After your accident, you probably spent a week or two in the hospital.
-During that time, the following may have occurred:- Surgeons removed damaged areas and shaped the muscles to accept a prosthesis.

 - Doctors prescribed pain medicines.